 To add additional layers of security to your Venmo account, set up multifactor authentication and add a PIN code in the app.

 Venmo is designed for payments between friends and people who trust each other.
 Avoid payments to people you don't know, especially if it involves a sale for goods and services (like event tickets and Craigslist items).
 These payments are potentially high risk, and you could lose your money without getting what you paid for.
 Venmo does not offer buyer or seller protection.
 Business usage of Venmo requires an application and explicit authorization.
 For more information, see our User Agreement.

 To add an additional layer of security to your Venmo account, learn how you can set up a PIN code in our mobile apps.

-Venmo's dedicated team of support engineers is committed to providing you with the best experience possible.
 We do our best to respond to any customer service or technical support issues quickly, efficiently, and with care.